Erendrood/PlaymakerActions/README.md

 ## SVG Sprite Color
 Set the color property in a SVG SpriteRenderer.
 That's the original SVG Importer (paid asset), not the one that Unity is developing and confusingly named the same way.

-# Set Distance Joint 2D
+## Set Distance Joint 2D
 An action to set everything of the Distance Joint component panel as it is, plus "enable" of the entire component for good measure.
+[PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19536)

 ## Set Order In Layer
 As it says on the tin: Gets the SpriteRenderer of suitable GameObject, and sets the "Order in Layer" property to an integer you provide.
 [PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19379)